Ricky Tomlinson: Music

-Tomlinson is also a keen banjo and harmonica player, and has played the instruments in many episodes of The Royle Family.
+Tomlinson is a keen banjo and harmonica player, and has played the instruments in several episodes of The Royle Family.
 In 2001 he teamed up with fellow Brookside actor Michael Starke and other friends for his own rendition of well-known folk songs including "It's a Long Way To Tipperary" and a cover of Shane MacGowan and The Popes' "Are You Lookin' at Me?" that reached No. 28 in the UK Singles Chart in 2001.
 A CD album entitled Music My Arse was released the same year, peaking at No. 127 in the UK Albums Chart.
-He released a single at Christmas 2006 entitled "Christmas My Arse" which reached No. 25.
+He released a single at Christmas 2006 entitled "Christmas My A*se" which reached No. 25.

 Theatre

 In 2006, Tomlinson toured to theatres across the UK with his show An Evening with Ricky Tomlinson where he was interviewed about his life by Elton Welsby.

 During 2008 and 2009, Tomlinson took his Laughter Show theatrical revue on a UK tour with fellow comedians Tony Barton, Duncan Norvelle and Pauline Daniels.

 In 2009, he took a lead role as the Head Judge in the "VMH Club Star Talent Trail", a local talent-based competition held at the VMH Club in Garston.
 A large number of North West-based performers entered the competition, which was ultimately won by 14-year-old Shaun Walsh from Liverpool.

-In May 2010, Tomlinson opened his own cabaret club the Green Room, in Liverpool, teaming up with brothers Richard and Simon Wallace, from Liverpool production company Red Hot Media, to open the 250-seater cabaret lounge on Duke Street.
-In March 2011 Tomlinson appeared in an advertising campaign for UK retail chain The Range.
+In May 2010, Tomlinson opened The Green Room, his own cabaret club on Duke Street in Liverpool.

 Personal life

-He had three children with his first wife.
+Tomlinson was married to Marlene Clifton from 1962 until their divorce in 1986.
+They had three children together.
+He has been married to Rita Cumiskey since 2003.
+He has lived in Liverpool since his childhood and said in a May 2014 interview, "I will never, ever move away from Liverpool.
+I love it here."

-In 2003, he published an autobiography, entitled Ricky, which spent five weeks at the top of the UK best-selling new books chart.
-In the book, Tomlinson admitted to having affairs as well as describing in detail his time in prison.
+In 2003, Tomlinson published his autobiography Ricky, which spent five weeks at the top of the UK best-selling new books chart.
+In the book, Tomlinson admitted to having extramarital affairs and graphically described his time in prison.

-On 19 October 2007, Tomlinson had quadruple heart bypass surgery at Liverpool's Cardiothoracic Centre.
-Consultant cardiac surgeon Aung Oo said: "The operation went according to plan and he is now recovering within the hospital's critical care unit."
+On 19 October 2007, Tomlinson underwent quadruple heart bypass surgery at the Liverpool Heart and Chest Hospital.

-Tomlinson suffers from nodular prurigo, which was the subject of an interview in the Daily Mirror in October 2013.
+Tomlinson suffers from the rare skin condition nodular prurigo, which was the subject of an interview in the Daily Mirror in October 2013.

-Tomlinson still resides in Liverpool, stating "I will never, ever move away from Liverpool, I love it here."